Houston Scaffolding Accident Attorneys

 Injured in a Ladder or Scaffolding Accident?
 Contact Arnold & Itkin Today!

 If you were injured in a scaffolding accident while working at a construction job site or in a related field, then please do not hesitate to contact the Houston construction accident lawyers at Arnold & Itkin.
-Our firm has a history of representing numerous types of workers that are injured by employer or third-party negligence.
-We are passionate about securing workers' rights and benefits after accidents leading to serious injury or wrongful death.
-You deserve the best results, and we will fight to secure them.
+Our firm has a history of representing numerous types of workers who have been injured by employer or third-party negligence.
+We are passionate about securing workers' rights and benefits after ladders, scaffolding, and other accidents leading to serious injury or wrongful death.
+You deserve the best results, and we can fight to secure them.
 No matter what.